-- If the last backup were made only a minute ago, then you will only lose the data generated within that last minute – isn’t this better?
+- If the last backup was made only a minute ago, then you will only lose the data generated within that last minute – isn’t this better?

-Obviously, any company that implements backup and recovery (or disaster recovery) strategies tend to minimize their RPO to the smallest value possible.
-But it is important to understand that lower RPOs can require you to implement a more expensive backup solution.
+Obviously, any company that implements backup and disaster recovery strategies tend to minimize their RPO to the smallest value possible.
+But it is important to understand that lower RPOs can require a more expensive backup solution.

 The overall outcome of setting a low RPO depends on data volume and current solutions, and the capabilities of its entire IT infrastructure.
 So, it is crucial to measure the actual volume of potential data loss that a company can afford.
 With this Recovery Point Objective in mind, you can make a measured decision on necessary backup or disaster recovery solutions.